zackbach/zackbach-site/content/posts/tail-calling-convention/index.md

 We have not yet discussed compilation in the presence of first-class functions, so this example is still somewhat nebulous.
 However, I am quite certain that this approach will break, and that lambdas will be the cause of it.
 {{< /callout >}}

 Once functions start becoming objects we can manipulate at runtime, as opposed to ones that exist only within our compiler, determining which functions are called gets very undecidable, very quickly.
-It could be possible to achieve some arity approximation using techniques from data flow analysis, but this seems quite difficult.
+It could be possible to achieve some arity approximation using techniques from dataflow analysis, but this seems quite difficult.
+For those interested, [these notes](https://cs.au.dk/~amoeller/spa/spa.pdf) on static program analysis may be of interest (specifically Chapter 5: Dataflow Analysis with Monotone Frameworks).

 ## Approach 2: Change the convention